ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 Back then though, **everything was part of the learning process**.
 I was learning more and more about Node, Express, client-side MVC, Jade, Stylus, and Grunt. _Sweet, sweet Grunt._ Meanwhile I was actively writing articles and slowly adding improvements to the engine.

 An RSS feed was pretty much a must, I despise blogs I can't track over RSS.
 You've got to have RSS.
 I had to have [microdata][7], of course.
 Otherwise why go through the trouble of even supporting search engines?
 A sitemap, yes, yes!
 Search engines love these.
 I think?
-Nobody really knows, but **I had to have one**.
-Obviously that wasn't enough procrastinating, so I just had to [throw in OpenSearch][8], for good measure.
+Nobody really knows, but **I _had_ to have one**.
+Ooh, `robots.txt`!
+Obviously that **wasn't enough procrastinating**, so I just had to throw in [OpenSearch][8] and [humans.txt][57], for good measure.

 Did I mention I spent an inordinate amount of time developing a tool for asset management?
 It was called [`assetify`][14], and you could use it to map static assets, bundle them, minify them, run pre-processors like [LESS][15].
 Sounds familiar?
 It was like Grunt's awkward brother nobody wanted to talk to.